SciML/ModelingToolkitCourse/docs/src/lectures/lecture4.md

 that $f(u',u,t)$ has a linear partial derivative with respect to the ``u'`` term, with $-M$ being that derivative.
 Thus it allows for example ``u_1'^2``.

-Though note that this the mass matrix and the implicit ODE definitions are not a substantial difference as via a variable definition ``u_i = u_1^3`` and other tricks you can rewrite a term with nonlinear derivatives into one with linear derivative relationships, and thus arrive at a mass matrix form (with a larger set of equations).
+Though note that the mass matrix and the implicit ODE definitions are not a substantial difference as via a variable definition ``u_i = u_1^3`` and other tricks you can rewrite a term with nonlinear derivatives into one with linear derivative relationships, and thus arrive at a mass matrix form (with a larger set of equations).
 The semi-explicit ODE however